Neural steering vectors reveal dose and exposure-dependent impacts of human-AI relationships: Methods

 \subsubsection{Statistical Analysis}

-\paragraph{Model Selection and Functional Form} Prior to fitting final models, we evaluated the functional form (dose-response curve) of the relationship-seeking manipulation ($\lambda$) by comparing linear, quadratic, and cubic specifications using likelihood ratio tests and information criteria (AIC, BIC).
-We fit the regression specifications below (with up to a 3rd order polynomial).
-The polynomial specification with the lowest AIC for the full model was selected for each construct.
-This model selection procedure revealed that relationship-seeking effects were predominantly non-linear, with cubic terms providing the best fit for most outcomes (see Supplementary Information for complete model comparisons).
-The following regression specifications are what we refer to as \textit{the fully parameterised model} in the main text.
+\paragraph{Model Selection and Functional Form} We evaluated the functional form of the relationship-seeking manipulation ($\lambda$) by comparing linear, quadratic and cubic specifications via likelihood ratio tests and AIC (see SI.5 for model comparisons).
+The following specifications constitute \textit{the fully parameterised model} reported in the main text.

-\paragraph{Regression Specifications} For time-varying outcomes measured repeatedly across sessions in the repeated exposure study, we fit linear mixed-effects models of the form:
+\paragraph{Regression Specifications} For time-varying outcomes measured repeatedly across daily sessions or weeks in the repeated exposure study, we fit pre-registered linear mixed-effects models for continuous outcomes (0--100 scales) and generalised linear mixed-effects models with a logit link for binary outcomes:

-where $Y_{it}$ is the outcome for participant $i$ at time $t$, $f(\lambda_i)$ represents the polynomial function of relationship-seeking (linear, quadratic, and cubic terms as selected by model comparison), $P_i$ is the personalisation condition (personalised vs non-personalised), $D_i$ is the domain condition (emotional vs political conversations), $u_{0i}$ and $u_{1i}$ are random intercepts and slopes for time allowing both baseline levels and growth trajectories to vary across participants, and $\epsilon_{it}$ is the residual error.
-Interactions with $\lambda$ only use the linear term.
-For momentary outcomes measured immediately before and after domain conversations (e.g., affect), we additionally controlled for pre-conversation baseline values.
+where $Y_{it}$ is the outcome for participant $i$ at time $t$, $f(\lambda_i)$ represents the polynomial function of relationship-seeking (linear, quadratic and cubic terms as selected by model comparison), $P_i$ is the personalisation condition, $D_i$ is the domain condition, $u_{0i}$ and $u_{1i}$ are random intercepts and slopes allowing both baseline levels and growth trajectories to vary across participants, and $\epsilon_{it}$ is the residual error.
+Interactions with $\lambda$ use the linear term only.
+For momentary outcomes measured before and after domain conversations (e.g., affect), we additionally controlled for pre-conversation baseline values.

-For post-treatment outcomes measured only at the end of the study, we fit ordinary least squares regression:
+For post-treatment outcomes measured only at study end, we fit pre-registered OLS regression for continuous outcomes and logistic regression for binary outcomes (e.g., the goodbye decision):

-where terms are defined as above.
-For outcomes measured pre- and post-treatment (psychosocial health and future companionship intentions), we controlled for baselines by including pre-treatment scores as a covariate.